parinyan/parinyan/README.md

 <br/>
 1. Design Database and Develop API by Document SRS.
 2. Develop Program for SharePoint Migration.
-3. Check and improve to solve project issues.
+3. Check and Improve to solve project issues.
 4. Build and install API for Windows Server.
 5. Create document for Technical Specification.